 Student or Representative may request a make-up class by email or phone.
 It is the responsibility of the Student or Representative to email or call the AAHP to schedule an in studio make-up.
 A make-up is not considered scheduled until the Student or Representative receives a confirmation from the AAHP.
 The Student or Representative must inform the AAHP of the exact date of the absence in question, as well as the total hours missed.
 The AAHP will not initiate research for that data, or perform that research on behalf of the Student or Representative.

 The Student or Representative is required to refer to the current course/class schedule on the AAHP website to propose a preferred make-up option.
 The AAHP staff will not read AAHP course/class schedules over the phone or email details.

 A maximum of two make-ups are available per Student per course for a standard eight-week Session.

-Make-ups are offered during the special group class presented on the last and eighth week of any eightweek Session, except the eighth week that closes the studio year in June of any year.
-At that time the Student must partake in the group class; no private studio time or coaching can be offered at such times.
+Make-ups are offered during the special group class presented on the last and eighth week of any eight-week Session (called the 8th Week Exploration), except the eighth week that closes the studio year in June of any year.
+The Student who scheduled a make-up hour/s during an 8th Week Exploration must partake in the group class for any and all make-up hours; no private studio time or coaching can be offered at such times.